You might not believe it but it was elephants – or what comes out of the back end of them – that first brought me to Uganda.

 As well as a welcoming grin, Deo of course has an extra special feature: The Elephant Trench! – and he sure is proud of it!

-Sign up to my newsletter to hear Deo’s stories about what happened to his dogs when a leopard came visiting!
+Sign up to the Muzungu’s occasional newsletter to read about Agartha’s “Taste of Uganda” Tour and to hear Deo’s stories about what happened to his dogs when a leopard came visiting!